sinakhodadad/AndrewNG-Coursera/README.md

 # AndrewNG-Coursera
-# In thid repo I will upload the solution of all Hws and Quizes.
+# In this repo I will upload the solution of all Hws and Quizes.